Five Years of Animal Advocacy Careers: Our Journey to impact, Lessons Learned, and What’s Next

 - We've filled 105 roles in leading animal advocacy organisations, supported over 150 organisations with recruitment, and launched 3 core programs our online course, job board, and career advising service.
 At the same time, we built a community of 27,500+ supporters across social media, Slack, and email.
 Our efforts also led to 12 🔶10% Pledges and 11 🔷Trial Pledges at Giving What We Can.
 We cautiously estimate adding $2.5 million worth of counterfactual impact from these donations and placements at a spend of $950,000

-- Since November 2022 we had only achieved 11.5 ICAPS, in September 2024, less than 2 years later we have achieved almost 5 times more impact through 54 ICAPs.
+- Until November 2022 we had only achieved 11.5 ICAPS, in September 2024, less than 2 years later we have achieved almost 5 times more impact through 54 ICAPs.
 We attribute this to refinement and focus of programmes but also the lag effect.

 - We conducted four talent surveys, which, along with our own independent research, continue to form the foundation of our career advising and strategy.